[?] Subscribe To This Site

 Nymph: Nits hatch into nymphs.
 Nymphs are baby head lice and they grow into adults about 7 days after hatching.

-Mature Louse: Adult lice can live up to 30 days on a person's head.
-A full-grown louse has six legs, and is tan to greyish- white.
+Mature Louse: Adult bugs can live up to 30 days on a person's head.
+A full-grown louse has six legs, and is tan to grayish- white.
 Without Human blood to drink, an adult louse will die within 2 days.

-People can get head lice by:Touching someone who has it.
+People can get head it by:Touching someone who has it.

-Children commonly catch it while playing or when sitting closely to each other.
+Children easily catch it while playing or when sitting closely to each other.

-You can get lice from clothing, such as hats, scarves, coats, sports uniforms, or hair ribbons
+You can get it from clothing, such as hats, scarves, coats, sports uniforms, or hair ribbons

 Using combs, brushes, or towels